SNAPSHOT-India stocks, rupee, swaps, call at 0430 GMT

 OVERNIGHT INDEXED SWAPS:

-The one-year overnight indexed swap rate INRAMONMI1Y= was up 3 bps at 6.25%, while the benchmark five-year swap rate INRSMONMI5Y= rose 4 bps to 6.42%.
+The one-year overnight indexed swap rate INRAMONMI1Y= was down 2 bps at 6.23%, while the benchmark five-year swap rate INRSMONMI5Y= fell 5 bps to 6.35%.

 CALL MONEY/REPOS:

-India's overnight call money INROND= rate was up 5 bps at 5.25% against 5.20% in the previous session.
-The overnight TREPS rate INTREPTOT=TCCL was at 5.16%, compared with the previous day's weighted average of 5.1826%.
+India's overnight call money INROND= rate was up 10 bps at 5.35%.
+The overnight TREPS rate INTREPTOT=TCCL was at 5.30%, compared with the previous day's weighted average of 5.1705%.

 (Reporting by Nimesh Vora)